ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/paynow/launchHPVSguest.md

       hpcr-catch-success[1541]: HPL10001I: Services succeeded -> systemd triggered hpl-catch-success service
       ```

-You will have to enter the `Ctrl + ]` key-combination to break out of the console.
+You will have to enter the ++control+bracket-right++ key-combination to break out of the console and return to your command prompt.

 ## verify that messages from your HPVS KVM guest are received by rsyslog